Skip to content

 The Milestone Visit: Why Age 7 is The Best Age For Orthodontic Treatment

-It is recommended that age seven is the best age to see an orthodontist and will help keep your child’s oral health in check.
+It is recommended that children see an orthodontist by the age of seven, as this helps maintain their oral health.
 And it may help you avoid more costly or more invasive treatments down the road.

 Palatal expander: Your child may be a good candidate for palatal expansion, which can widen the upper jaw and help reduce crowding in abnormally narrow arches.
 Ideally, a palatal expander is used when a patient is still growing.
 Expansion occurs when the growth plate or suture in the middle of the palate is stretched, and the two halves are pushed apart.
 As the two halves are spread, new bone is added.

-Early orthodontic intervention, like a short time in braces, can correct problems early on to prevent larger problems later.
+Early orthodontic intervention, such as wearing braces for a short time, can correct problems early on to prevent more severe issues later.

 An example of interceptive treatment is correcting an anterior crossbite.